10 Things You Should Never Do in Spiritism

 In Spiritism, moral atmosphere matters.

 Your thoughts, intentions, emotional condition, and personal tendencies all influence what kind of contact becomes possible.
-For example, fear, pride, vanity, resentment, or obsession do not create a neutral field.
+For example, fear, pride, vanity, resentment, or fixation do not create a neutral field.
 Instead, they shape the kind of influence you may attract.

 9. Never seek personal gain from spirits